Applications to study abroad in 2023/24 have now closed.

 - Duration of Study Abroad placement.

-- Spread of subject backgrounds among applicants.
+- Spread of subject backgrounds among applicants

-- Study Abroad Coordinator comments.
+- Study Abroad Coordinator comments

-- Personal statement.
+- Personal statement

 Selection Criteria for Summer Schools

-- Students who have not participated (or are not due to participate) in study abroad or Summer Schools previously will be prioritised.
+- Students who have not participated (or are not due to participate) in study abroad or summer schools previously will be prioritised

 - Students from subject areas where Study Abroad is not available will be prioritised.

-- Are from low-income backgrounds.
+- low-income backgrounds.

-- Are care givers, care-leavers or care-experienced.
+- are care givers, care-leavers or care-experienced.

 4. Complete External Application Forms for Host Institution